ENIGMA-git/ENIGMA-FreeSurfer-protocol/cortical/README.md

 Run script:

-      sh 03_make_cortical_FreeSurfer_external_QC_png_v2021.sh
+      sh 03_make_cortical_FreeSurfer_external_QC_png.sh

-Then, create a webpage for easy viewing of the external QC PNGs.
+Then, create a webpage for easy viewing of the external QC PNGs using the updated script from April 2021.
 This script is found in your _/enigma/Parent_Folder/scripts/ENIGMA_QC/_ directory.

 **SCRIPT: `make_ENIGMA_QC_cortical_external_webpage_v2021.sh`**